New homage to the Lancia Stratos revealed at Geneva

-Rally fans rejoice!
 The stillborn 2010 New Stratos has been given a new lease of life by Turin-based MAT, with plans for 25 to be built – and prices and spec have now been revealed

-The New Stratos project, first created in 2010 by entrepreneur Michael Stoschek and Pininfarina, has now been licensed to a new company – with a maximum of 25 units to be produced.
+It was first created in 2010 by entrepreneur Michael Stoschek and Pininfarina, and has now been licensed to a new company – with a maximum of 25 units to be produced.

 The new design follows the lines initially worn by its beloved predecessor, offering a cocktail of rally heritage with contemporary interpretation, the lightweight construction and 550bhp engine ensuring the charm and adrenaline of the original is captured.
 It has many of the features of the original: wedge shape, semicircular windscreen, side tanks, removable front and rear servicing hoods and engine-access hatch.